matijakolaric-com/django-music-publisher/docs/installation.rst

 administrative agencies.
 If you need to add additional societies, do it with this setting (and not in the ``models.py``).

-Societies the original publisher and writers are affiliated with, as well as all societies whose acknowledgement files are being imported, must be present.
+All societies the original publisher and all writers are affiliated with, as well as all societies and agencies whose acknowledgement files are being imported, must be present.

 Validation and CWR Generation Service
 ===============================================================================